Hou-Y/VampireHaunter/Documents/GameDesignDocument.md

 - Centered around the player, can zoom in or zoom out

 Dr.Acula:
-- Has visual cone, going inside such cone the player will be seen by Dr.Acula
+- Has visual cone, going inside such cone the player (if possessing an object) will be seen by Dr.Acula
 - Scripted behaviour, if enough stress/fear is acquired routine will change
+    1) Pathfinding for movement
 -

 ## Characters (if applicable) ##